raspberrypilearning/fart-detector/worksheet2.md

 The consequence of this change is that you are making the fart detector *less sensitive*, but only by *one* position on its scale of 0 to 15.
 So it should still function as expected.

-### 3. My farts don't set it off
+### My farts don't set it off

-If you farted and the alarm didn't go off then consider yourself blessed.
-It is likely that the fart didn't smell, which happens more often than you might think.
-We need to look into the composition of fart gases to understand why this might happen.
+If you farted and the alarm didn't go off then it is likely that the fart didn't smell, which happens more often than you might think.
+To ensure that your farts can set the detector off, you need to eat something that will ferment in the gut and produce hydrogen and methane, which the sensor can easily detect.

-The chemical composition of fart gases varies greatly from person to person: it is largely a product of your health and what you eat or drink.
-For example, if you're a vegan with a very strictly controlled diet you may have difficulty producing a smelly fart.
-If, however, you like greasy fry ups, drink lots of beer and finish your night off with a dirty kebab, you'll probably be able to set it off from 20 feet away!
-What this means is that it depends on the biochemistry in your gut and how the bacteria that live there ferment the food you eat.

-Farts consist primarily of nitrogen (the main gas in normal air), along with a large amount of carbon dioxide (a gas that you also exhale).
-A typical breakdown of the chemical composition of a fart is:

-- Nitrogen: 20-90%
-- Hydrogen: 0-50% (detectable)
-- Carbon dioxide: 10-30%
-- Oxygen: 0-10%
-- Methane: 0-10% (detectable)

-If you look at the [datasheet](http://www.figarosensor.com/products/2600pdf.pdf) for the TGS2600 air quality sensor you'll notice that it is sensitive to hydrogen and methane.
-It is also lot *more* sensitive to hydrogen than methane.

-To ensure that your farts can set the detector off, then, you need to eat something that will ferment in the gut and produce hydrogen and methane.
 Some carbohydrates cannot be digested and absorbed by the intestines, and so pass down into your colon where they ferment and produce these gases.

 Foods that contain a high amount of unabsorbable carbohydrates include beans, broccoli, cabbage, cauliflower, artichokes, raisins, pulses, lentils, onions, prunes, apples and brussels sprouts.
 Need I say more?

-Good luck, and remember to open a window.